graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 });
 ```

-Hm, it's became quite long.
-But what if you have other Types wich have relations with Posts (eg Reviewer, Reader)?
-I don't think that copy/paste of `resolve` method will be a good idea.
-Cause in the future you may want to add a new `filter` property and should scan all your code and put additional logic in all `FieldConfigs`.
-So if you meet with such problem the next section is for you.
+This would work just fine, but it has become quite a lot of code.
+And what if we have other Types with relations with Posts (eg. Reviewer, Reader)?
+Copy/pasting our `resolve` method is probably not a good idea.
+That's because in the future we may want to add a new `filter` property, and that would mean scanning all of our code to add additional logic in all `FieldConfigs`.
+The next section will detail a better approach to this problem.

 ## Relation via Resolver

-If you need to use the same FieldConfigs in different Types for such cases graphql-compose provides **[Resolver](basics/what-is-resolver.md)** class.
-You may create a Resolver which will define `type`, `args` and `resolve` and reuse in all places of your Schema where you need it.
+ `graphql-compose` provides a **[Resolver](basics/what-is-resolver.md)** class that allows using the same FieldConfigs in different Types.
+We may create a Resolver defining  `type`, `args` and a `resolve` function, then reuse it everywhere we need it in our Schema.

-Anyway if you put `posts` resolver in separate file, you will meet with another problems
+However if we define our `posts` resolver in a separate file, we'll then face another problem:

-- in `Author` type you will use `criteria = { authorId: source.id }` for resolve method;
+- in `Author` type we will use `criteria = { authorId: source.id }` for the resolve method;
 - in `Reviewer` - `criteria = { reviewers: { $has: source.id } }` and so on.

-For such case better to improve `args.filter` by allowing to set `authorId` and `reviewerId` via arguments:
+In this case it's better to improve `args.filter` by allowing to set `authorId` and `reviewerId` via arguments:

 ```js
 import { schemaComposer } from 'graphql-compose';